stefan22/login/README.md

 - monetate
 - css animations

-> 2 javascript files: one for desktop and tablet and another one for mobile implementations
+> 2 javascript files: one for desktop and tablet and another one for mobile implementations lo

+### also new login page with css animations